Are you thinking about taking on a cycling challenge in 2021? Wondering what a gran fondo is, but a bit embarrassed to ask?!

 In some countries (including France and Italy), you will need medical certificates signed from your doctor stating you are fit for amateur cycling events.
 The vast majority of the big events will supply templates for you to take to your doctor beforehand to sign to say you are fit.

-Remember that even though you have received confirmation of your entry you will have to make your gran fondo registration in person one or two days ahead of the event.
+Remember that even though you have received confirmation of your entry you will have to make your gran fondo registration in person ahead of the event.
 This is when you will receive your race number plaque, and in the bigger events a commemorative cycling jersey.

 I'd also suggest always making a note of the mobile number of the mechanical assistance vehicle and having an idea where the feed stations and big climbs are on the route.